btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 ### What is BTCPay SSH key file?

-BTCPay SSH key, enables users to update their server or quickly change the domain name from btcpay website, via the user interface.
+BTCPay Server SSH key, enables users to update their server or quickly change the domain name from BTCPay Server website, via the user interface.

 ### Forgot BTCPay Admin password?